th2-net/th2-infra/README.md

 ```

 ### Create directories on the particular node for PersistentVolumes:
 Note: we use HostPath type of [Persistent Volume(PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to store data only for demo deployment, but this type isn't recommended for production deployment.
-Please read documentation to chose appropriated type for your environment.<br>
+Please read documentation to choose appropriate type for your environment.<br>
 Next command requires root permissions.
 ```
 mkdir /opt/prometheus /opt/grafana /opt/loki /opt/rabbitmq /opt/components
 ```
-If you would like to include read components into your configuration, you also need to set up dedicated PersistentVolume for th2-read log directory.
+If you would like to include read components into your configuration, you also need to set up a dedicated PersistentVolume for th2-read log directory.
 Details can be found in th2-read-log [README.md](https://github.com/th2-net/th2-read-log#configuration)

 ### Create secret with th2 credentials

 Create secrets.yaml in `./` folder (*do not commit into git*).
-Please provide valid credentials to access to cassandra DB.
+Please provide valid credentials to access to Cassandra DB.
 Example:
 ```
 # reguired only if images in private repository
 # productRegistry: